Soda-Digital/Azure-Lighthouse/README.md

+# Establish Partner

+In MS Partner Network, generate link to onboard new Partner.
+Need to do this before actioning the below.

 # Admin On Behalf Of (AOBO)

+When logged in as admin of customer tennant.

-`az role assignment create --role owner --assignee-object-id 4c20a97a-a661-4973-b3e1-d11abf11cb53 --assignee-principal-type ForeignGroup --scope /subscriptions/{subId}`
+`az role assignment create --role owner --assignee-object-id 4c20a97a-a661-4973-b3e1-d11abf11cb53 --assignee-principal-type ForeignGroup --scope /subscriptions/beb674a2-28d0-4927-b2eb-a01189fee26d`

 # Azure-Lighthouse